leandrohmvieira/PowerBI-to-IGC/README.md

 ## How to use this Application

-This app is still on development and is not ready to be used yet, BUT, you can download release 0.1, that contains a CSV generator, which creates a file that can be imported using IGC CSV bridge.
+This app is still on development and is not ready to production environment yet, if you want to give it a go, please get a release package, not the last from master.

-# Using Script(v0.1)
+# Using this application:

 * First, if you haven't, [install ODBC Driver 13 for SQL Server](https://www.microsoft.com/en-us/download/details.aspx?id=53339)